 In this guide we're focusing solely on lightweight laptops, and while everything here is more than up to the job of everyday computing there are some sacrifices that are necessary in the name of weight saving – so for example you'll often find that the best lightweight laptops don't have the same amount of expansion ports as some heavier devices.
 If portability isn't your number one priority, check out our best laptops guide: it's filled with the crème de la crème of portable systems.
 And if you want your laptop to transform into a tablet, our best 2-in-1 laptops guide is home to the very best hybrids.

-Those at school or university will be best served with our best student laptops roundup, while gamers will love the pixel-pushing powerhouses on offer in our best gaming laptops guide.
+We have other guides too: for students there's our best student laptops roundup, while gamers looking for pixel-pushing powerhouses will find the best ones in our best gaming laptops guide.
 And for those who are in love with Dell portables, then our best Dell laptops feature will be of great use.

 There’s a certain magic about this laptop.
 Weighing just 1.2kg thanks to its fanless design and ultrathin battery, the Swift 7 feels nothing short of futuristic.
 The 14-inch touch display covered by Corning Gorilla Glass provides great colour density, with a bezel that is almost non-existent.
 In fact, when the screen is showing off its excellent true blacks, it’s difficult to tell where the display ends and the bezel begins.
 The Swift 7 only comes in black, too; Henry Ford would be proud.